rwilson504/Blogger/pcf-access-parent-data-model-app/pcf-access-parent-data-model-app.md

 ## Getting Data from Host Form in Microsoft Form Component PCF

 If you are using the Form Component to load editable form into a host form you may want to access information and interact with the host form.
-The onLoad function running on the host form as shown earlier gets us gloabl variables we can use here as well.
-These variables will enable you to call javascript on the form inside the component and access information from the hosing form.
-More information about the Microsoft Fomponent can be found here [Edit related table records directly from another table’s main form](https://learn.microsoft.com/en-us/power-apps/maker/model-driven-apps/form-component-control).
+The onLoad function running on the host form as shown earlier gets us global variables we can use here as well.
+These variables will enable you to call JavaScript on the form inside the component and access information from the hosing form.
+More information about the Form Component can be found here [Edit related table records directly from another table’s main form](https://learn.microsoft.com/en-us/power-apps/maker/model-driven-apps/form-component-control).

 ![image](https://github.com/rwilson504/Blogger/assets/7444929/7598bf4c-f269-4ba9-9876-313814049551)